bin3xish477/pythonforcybersecurity/README.md

 ```

 # Exception Handling
-Follow this [link](https://www.tutorialspoint.com/python/standard_exceptions.htm) for more standard Python exceptions and when each of them are raised.
+Follow this [link](https://www.tutorialspoint.com/python/standard_exceptions.htm) for more standard Python exceptions and a comprehensible description for understanding when specific exceptions are raised.
 ```python
 l = [1, 2, 3, 4]